Run Profiles¶

 -Wait, the cmdlet returns immediately after the task is queued. - When

--Timeoutis exceeded, the cmdlet throws a terminating error that includes the activity ID, allowing you to check progress manually via Get-JIMActivity or the JIM web interface. - Run Profiles that are already executing will be rejected by the server; you do not need to check for running profiles before calling this cmdlet.
+-Timeoutis exceeded, the cmdlet throws a terminating error that includes the Activity ID, allowing you to check progress manually via Get-JIMActivity or the JIM web interface. - Run Profiles that are already executing will be rejected by the server; you do not need to check for running profiles before calling this cmdlet.

 See also¶